SCAGuard/SCAGuard/README.md

-# 3. 5 Scenarios in RQ2
+# 3. 5 Scenarios in Section IV.C

 To evaluate the effectiveness of SCAGUARD, we consider five different scenarios, as summarized in Table V.